MasqueradeOfSilence/MasqueradeOfSilence/STUDIES.md

 # Personal Work

 This is my directory for my self-study and personal projects, organized by area of study.
 My goal is to develop a strong foundation in each area of computer science that I find interesting.
+Many of these areas are also covered by my computer science coursework; however, I believe that it is prudent to review all of them regardless.

 ## Computer Science